Diodorus scytobrachion: Discovery

-In 2012, the paleontologists Christian F. Kammerer, Sterling J. Nesbitt, and Neil H. Shubin scientifically described the remains, and identified them as representing the first body fossil record of the group Silesauridae from North Africa.
-Based on these fossils, they named the new genus and species Diodorus scytobrachion; the generic name refers to Diodorus, a legendary king of the Berber people and son of Sufax, the founder of Tangier, and also honors Diodorus Siculus, a 1st-century Greek historian who wrote about North Africa.
-The specific name is ancient Greek for "leathery arm", in reference to the possible integument of the animal, and also honors Dionysius Scytobrachion, a classical mythographer who chronicled the mythical history of North Africa.
+In 2012, the paleontologists Christian F. Kammerer, Sterling J. Nesbitt, and Neil H. Shubin scientifically described the remains, and identified them as representing the first skeletal fossil record of the group Silesauridae from North Africa.
+Based on these fossils, they named the new genus and species Diodorus scytobrachion; the generic name refers to Diodorus, a mythological king of the Berber people and son of Sufax, the founder of Tangier, and also honors Diodorus Siculus, a 1st-century Greek historian who wrote about North Africa.
+The specific name is ancient Greek for 'leathery arm', in reference to the possible integument (external tissue) of the animal, and also honors Dionysius Scytobrachion, a classical mythographer who chronicled the mythical history of North Africa.

-The very delicate holotype specimen is the front part of a right dentary bone (the tooth-bearing front part of the lower jaw) missing the front tip and preserving six tooth sockets with four teeth (three with tooth crowns), and is cataloged as specimen MHNM−ARG 30 at the Museum d’Histoire Naturelle de Marrakech.
+The very delicate holotype specimen is the front part of a right dentary bone (the tooth-bearing front part of the lower jaw) missing the front tip and preserving six tooth sockets with four teeth (three with tooth crowns), and is cataloged as specimen MHNM−ARG 30 at the Museum d'Histoire Naturelle de Marrakech.
 Assigned specimens include the much better preserved isolated teeth MHNM−ARG 31, 32, and 33, the two humeri (upper arm bones) MHNM−ARG 34 and 35, the metatarsal (a foot bone) MHNM−ARG 36, and the femur (thigh bone) MHNM−ARG 37, which is crushed from front to back.
-While these elements were not associated with each other, and probably represent different individuals, the describers assigned them all to Diodorus based on comparison with the holotype (in the case of the isolated teeth), or on the silesaurid or dinosauriform features of the bones.
+Although these elements were not found associated with each other, and probably represent different individuals, the describers assigned them all to Diodorus based on comparison with the holotype (in the case of the isolated teeth), or on the silesaurid or dinosauriform features of the bones.
 The latter was based on the assumption that there would only be one silesaurid present in this member of the Timezgadiouine Formation, as is probably the case for other localities where silesaurids are known, according to the describers.